 Off-Campus and 3-Year and 4-Year MSW Programs

 Wheelock's MSW program is extended for students in the off-campus program in Central Massachusetts and for students who opt for a three- or four-year program plan.
-The first year of the program is part-time; students are in class in the late afternoon and evening one to two evenings per week.
+For the first year of the program, students are in class in the late afternoon and evening one to two evenings per week.
 During the second and third years of the program students are in field placements two or three days per week; field placements are typically available during normal business hours, Monday-Friday 8 a.m. to 5 p.m.
 Students continue to attend classes in the late afternoon and evening one to two evenings per week.
 In the second and third years of the program, many students who are working reduce or change their schedules to accommodate the required field placement hours.

 Licensure for MSW Degree Program Graduates

 Upon completion of the MSW degree, students are eligible to sit for the intermediate licensing exam in Massachusetts, the Licensed Clinical Social Worker (LCSW).